IQSS/dataverse/doc/release-notes/9204-group-by-file-ordering.md

 ### New Setting

 :CategoryOrder - a comma separated list of Category/Tag names defining the order in which files with those tags should be displayed.
-The setting can include custom tag names along with the pre-defined Documentation, Data, and Code tags.
+The setting can include custom tag names along with the pre-defined defaults ( Documentation, Data, and Code, which can be overridden by the ::FileCategories setting.)
 :OrderByFolder - defaults to true - whether to group files in the same folder together :AllowUserManagementOfOrder - default false - allow users to toggle ordering on/off in the dataset display